 What is Screen Sharing and How Does It Work in FaceTime?

-If you have tried video-conferencing apps like Google Meet and Zoom, you may already be familiar with screen sharing.
+If you have tried video-conferencing apps like Zoom and Google Meet, you may already be familiar with screen sharing.
 It allows you to show your screen and let others watch your activity in real-time.
-It comes in handy during online presentations and meetings.
+It comes in handy during online presentations using Microsoft Powerpoint or other apps like Powerpoint, and in general meetings as well.
 Plus, the ability to share your screen saves you time and spares the effort of sending files, documents, or videos, making it a great asset in a world where virtual meetings have become the order of the day.

 Can You Share Screen with Android and Windows Users During a FaceTime Call?

 While Android and Windows users can receive FaceTime links and join meetings via the browser, they can’t do much more than that.
 In true Apple fashion, the video calling app has limited functionality on Android and Windows.
 Besides, SharePlay is designed to play only within the Apple ecosystem.
 That means you can unlock the full potential of SharePlay only if you have an iPhone, iPad, or Mac.

 Since iOS 15 is still a work in progress, things could change by the time the latest iteration of iOS is released to everyone later this fall.
 We will update this guide if Apple makes any major changes to the feature.
 Till then, follow this guide to share your screen with other FaceTime users on iOS 15.

 Share Your Screen Using FaceTime on iOS 15

 2. Now, tap on Create Link to generate a FaceTime meeting link.
 Then, tap on the “i” button and choose the “Share Link” option.
 After that, share the meeting link with your friends using text, email, iMessage, or WhatsApp.
 Then, start a FaceTime call.